astronoray/academic-site/content/publication/bresolin2025/index.md

 ---
-title: "Mapping ionized gas properties in NGC 4258 with SITELLE: A laboratory to study the connection between AGN and Star Formation"
+title: "SIGNALS on the mixing of oxygen and nitrogen in the spiral galaxy NGC 6946"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Fabio Bresolin
 - David Fernández-Arenas
 - Laurie Rousseau-Nepton
+- admin
+- Almudena Zurita
 - Carmelle Robert
 - Laurent Drissen
-- Pierre Martin
+- René Pierre Martin
-- Phillipe Amram
+- Philippe Amram
-- Benoit Epinat
+- Benoît Epinat
 - Salvador Duarte Puertas
-- admin
 - Gabriel Savard
-- Sebastien Vicens-Mouret
+- Sébastien Vicens
-- É. Massé
+- Étienne Massé

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2024"
+date: "2025"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2024-08-11"
+publishDate: "2025-01-30"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;